-Overview of Peptic Ulcer Disease
+Overview of Acid Peptic Diseases

-|Mechanism of action||Class of drugs||Examples|
+|Mechanism of Action||Class of Drugs||Examples|

-|Drugs reducing intragastric acidity||Antacids||Magnesium hydroxide, aluminium hydroxide, sodium bicarbonate, calcium carbonate|
+|Reduce gastric acidity||Antacids||Magnesium hydroxide, aluminum hydroxide, sodium bicarbonate, calcium carbonate|

 |H2-receptor antagonists||Cimetidine, ranitidine, famotidine, nizatidine|

 |Proton pump inhibitors||Omeprazole, esomeprazole, lansoprazole, dexlansoprazole, rabeprazole, pantoprazole|

 Antacids are weak bases that reduce gastric acidity by reacting with gastric hydrochloric acid (HCl) and thereby forming salt and water.
 Many antacids are available as over-the-counter formulations; however, the acid-neutralizing capacities of different formulations are highly variable.